anantha243/simple_python_project/README.md

 A simple time display program in Python using the Tkinter module creates a graphical user interface (GUI) window that continuously updates the current time.
 It displays the current time and date in the "HH:MM:SS AM/PM""MM/DD/YY" format, updating every second.
 ### 3.Variable and Datatype
 This Python project stores and displays personal information using various data types, such as strings, integers, floats, booleans, and lists, demonstrating basic variable and data type usage.
+### 4. Simple Calculator
+This calculator takes the mathematical expression as input like(10+35) and evaluates according to the operator and leaves the output as 45.